-Washington Post publishes new Khashoggi column
+Washington Post publishes new Jamal Khashoggi column

 -

-Washington Post publishes new Khashoggi column
+Washington Post publishes new Jamal Khashoggi column

 The Washington Post has published a new column by missing Saudi writer Jamal Khashoggi in which he warns that governments in the Middle East “have been given free rein to continue silencing the media at an increasing rate”.